Employment Rights Bill unpacked: Fair Work Agency

 The Employment Rights Bill creates a new state enforcement agency for specific employment rights, including some major new enforcement powers.
 What is covered, and what will these new powers mean in practice?
 We explain what we know so far.

-The Employment Rights Bill creates a new state enforcement agency, which likely to be called the “Fair Work Agency”.
+The Employment Rights Bill creates a new state enforcement agency, which is likely to be called the “Fair Work Agency”.
 Initially, this will cover specific areas which are already covered by existing enforcement agencies, plus a new remit over holiday pay.
 The Bill also gives the government broad powers to extend the Fair Work Agency’s remit to cover other employment rights.

 The Bill sets out a range of enforcement powers, including powers to require individuals to provide information, to enter business premises to get documents, and in some cases to require employers to provide undertakings – backed up by criminal offences.
 This is potentially a big change towards more state enforcement of employment rights, although questions remain about how quickly this will happen and whether the new agency will have sufficient resources to be effective.